Poornima044/FUTURE_DS_01/README.md

 ## 💡 Step 4: Insights & Recommendations
 **Insights:**
 - November–December often show peak sales (holiday season).
-- Others, Decorations, Bag & accessories are commonly contribute high revenue.
+- Categories like Others, Decorations, and Bags & Accessories contribute the highest revenue.
 - Repeat customers may account for a major share of revenue.

 **Recommendations:**